Brist0l/Eterm/README.md

 Note : You can send multiple files too just by specifying the files after the file.

 For help:

 ```bash
 python3 main.py -h
 ```

-## Features

-1) Autocompletions
-2) Secure , it has got a sha512 hash implemented and when typing the password ,the password is not visible
-3) feature rich , You can send files too

 ## Autocompletion